 From flag raising events organised by UNA Harpenden and UNA Southampton to the Lord Mayor of Belfast, Councillor Nuala McAllister, hosting a reception with UNA Northern Ireland, local UNAs are getting involved.

 UNA Canterbury held a service for world peace at Canterbury Cathedral which featured a speech from Helen Clark, Former Prime Minister of New Zealand and Administrator of the UN Development Programme.
+The event raised £1,000 for UNHCR.
 Read Helen Clark's full speech.